Nahar Singh: Aftermath

 After Nahar's property was ceased by British and his estate was abolished.
 A political pension of Rs.
 6,000 a year was settled upon Nahar's heir-apparent and adopted son who was his nephew, Kushal Singh.
 Kushal left Ballabhgarh for good and sought shelter with his wife's people at Kuchesar.
 Kushal Singh and his descendants continued to rule the Kuchesar Estate till 1948 when they were abolished.
 Kushal's son Giriraj Singh, and his descendants, continued to rule the Kuchesar State with the title of "Rao".

-Former Indian Prime Minister Chaudhary Charan Singh's ancestors were the kinsmen Raja Nahar Singh.
+Former Indian Prime Minister Chaudhary Charan Singh's ancestors were the kinsmen of Raja Nahar Singh.
 In order to escape the oppression which the British Government let loose on the Raja's followers, Charan Singh's grandfather "Chaudhry Badam Singh" moved eastward along with his family to a village called Bhatona far beyond the Yamuna in Bulandshahr.

 For their participation in 1857 rebellion, three main chiefs of Haryana were tried and hanged at Kotwali in Chandani Chowk of Old Delhi.
 Nahar Singh, the Raja of Ballabhgarh, was hanged on 9 January 1858.
 Abdur Rehman, Nawab of Jhajjar, was hanged on 23 January 1858.
 Ahmad Ali, Nawab of Farrukhnagar, was hanged on 23 January 1858.
 The Chaudharys and Lambardars of villages who participated in rebellion were also deprived of their land and property, including 368 people of Hisar and Gurugram were hanged or transported for life, and fine was imposed on the people of Thanesar (Rs 2,35,000), Ambala (Rs.
 2,53,541) and Rohtak (Rs.
 63,000 mostly on Ranghars, Shaikhs and Muslim Kasai).

 When the mutiny was suppressed, the Mughal Emperor and other Nawabs were all awarded different types of punishments and ousted from their kingdoms.
 Before the mutiny, the Indian Army mostly consisted of men from East and South India.
 After the Mutiny the British began to recruit soldiers from North India.

 Legacy

-Raja Nahar Singh was a hero of India's First War of Independence (1857.
-9 January, the day in 1858 that he was hanged by the British, is celebrated in Haryana as Balidan Diwas (The Day of Sacrifice).
+Raja Nahar Singh was a hero of India's First War of Independence in 1857.
+9 January, the day in 1858 that he was hanged by the British, is observed in Haryana as Balidan Diwas (The Day of Sacrifice).
 ‘Shaheed Maharaja Nahar Singh Marg’ near Wazirpur Depot in Delhi is a road named after him.
 India Post issued a postal stamp in his honor.

 The Raja Nahar Singh Kartik cultural festival is held annually at his 18th century Nahar Singh Mahal palace, since 1996 by the Haryana Tourism, around November during the bright and auspicious autumn month of Kartik as per Vikram Samvat calendar.